Div not showing up in bigger screens

 If that’s definitely what you want then you will need to remove the two media queries that hide those elements and you can see the rules here in these screenshots from devtools.

-Find those two rules that have important on them and comment them the whole rule out then add the following to remove the margin-left on the content.
+Find those two rules that have important on them and comment those rules out then add the following to remove the margin-left on the content.

 @media screen and (min-width: 993px) {